marco262/my_wiki/data/sandpoint/gm_notes/chapter-1-epilogue.md

 **Woman:** The quasit?
 You put more faith in that creature than she deserved, darling.

 **Man:** Faith is power, my lady.
 Her faith in the Mother of Monsters was substantial.
-And Nualia's grew even stronger.
+And Nualia's was even stronger.

 **Woman:** And yet it did not save her in the end. *C'est la vie*.
 At least they did us the favor of cleaning up Alaznist's stain and draining that well of its disgusting power.
 That little town has been a nasty little incubator for Wrathful souls for too long.